Family & Medical Leave

 - You must accurately submit absence requests and/or Leave Without Pay in the HR/Pay system.
 If you are unable to submit absence requests and/or Leave Without Pay, you should make arrangements with your supervisor/department for submission on your behalf.
-Refer to the FMLA Absence Request Guidance or review the links below for more details:
+Refer to the FMLA Absence Request Guidance (pdf).

 Returning to Work

 Once you complete your FMLA leave and are ready to return to work, you will need to present to HRM a "fitness-for-duty statement", a statement in writing from the health care provider stating the date that you can return to work and stating any work restrictions.
-You may optionally have your health care provider complete the Return to Work Authorization form.
+You may optionally have your health care provider complete the Return to Work Authorization form (pdf).
 Your ability to return to work may be delayed until the necessary documentation is received.
 Excessive delay or continued failure to produce such documentation may result in disciplinary action.